Yagizcan00/To-Do-List/README.md

 # To-Do-List
--> This project is finished but ı have one problem about uniq key.
+-> This project is finished but I have one problem about unique key.
 When I clear the list elements, their ID values are mixed.
 I will fix this later.